honghui-liu/Loop-TRG/README.md

 filtering.py: entanglement filtering

-optimizing.py: change the square lattice to octagon
+optimizing.py: change the square lattice to octagon, optimize cost function

 main.py: do the RG transform and calculate the thermodynamic quantities